Dominic-wiwi-uni-goe/04_Assignment-problem/README.md

+# Chapter 5

-## 04 Work assignment based on individual human factors
+## Work assignment based on individual human factors

 ### The assignment problem in general